vtereshkov/umka-lang/doc/lang.md

 ##### Multitasking functions

 ```
-fn resume(fib: fiber)
+fn resume([fib: fiber])
 ```

 Starts or resumes the execution of the fiber `fib`.
+If `fib` is omitted, the parent fiber of the current fiber is resumed.
+If the fiber to be resumed is dead or does not exist, the current fiber continues execution.

 ##### Miscellaneous functions